Last updated on May 25th, 2023 at 10:16 am

 First off, because this is a blog is typically written for those with a fine natural hair type (although not always), I’d be remiss in advising that fine hair does best when handled less.
 Conversely, you don’t want to just “set it and forget it.”

-There’s three hairstyles in particular that I find are the least manipulative yet allow flexibility for moisturizing and detangling if needed.
+So, there’s three “types” of protective hairstyles in particular (with variations of each) that I find are low maintenance and the least manipulative.
+Yet, they allow flexibility for moisturizing and detangling when needed.

 Buns can be done on your hair in a number of ways.
 One bun, two buns, three buns, four.
 Depending on the length of your hair, you can set your buns in a manner that creates an intricate look:

 Buns can be kept in for more than a day when tied down over night.
 When redoing your bun, it’s wise to change the placement of the bun(s) so that your hair doesn’t get stressed in any one area.

 Since getting my hair pressed and cut, I’ll likely stick with buns done without tying the hair with an elastic.

 A bun created by simply wrapping the hair and securing it with a satin scarf works well for my shorter hair.

 For a versatile bun on curly hair, two flat twists can be added to the front.
 When seeking more volume, a banana clip is my hair accessory of choice.